Alfred, Duke of Saxe-Coburg and Gotha: Duke of Edinburgh

-In the Queen's Birthday Honours on 24 May 1866, the Prince was created Duke of Edinburgh, Earl of Ulster, and Earl of Kent with an annuity of £15,000 granted by Parliament.
+In the Queen's Birthday Honours on 24 May 1866, Alfred was created Duke of Edinburgh, Earl of Ulster, and Earl of Kent with an annuity of £15,000 granted by Parliament.
 He took his seat in the House of Lords on 8 June.

 While still in command of the Galatea, the Duke of Edinburgh started from Plymouth on 24 January 1867 for his voyage around the world.
 On 7 June 1867, he left Gibraltar, reached the Cape of Good Hope on 24 July, on 5 August 1867 the island of Tristan da Cunha, and paid a royal visit to Cape Town on 24 August 1867 after landing at Simon's Town a while earlier.
 He landed at Glenelg, South Australia, on 31 October 1867.

-Being the first member of the royal family to visit Australia, he was received with great enthusiasm.
+Being the first member of the royal family to visit Australia, Alfred was received with great enthusiasm.
 During his stay of nearly five months he visited Adelaide, Melbourne, Sydney, Brisbane and Tasmania.
 Several institutions, including Prince Alfred College, The Alfred Hospital, and Royal Prince Alfred Hospital were named in his honour.

-On 12 March 1868, on his second visit to Sydney, he was invited by Sir William Manning, President of the Sydney Sailors' Home, to picnic at the beachfront suburb of Clontarf to raise funds for the home.
+On 12 March 1868, on his second visit to Sydney, Alfred was invited by Sir William Manning, President of the Sydney Sailors' Home, to picnic at the beachfront suburb of Clontarf to raise funds for the home.
 At the function, he was wounded in the back by a revolver fired by Henry James O'Farrell.
-Alfred was shot just to the right of his spine.
+The shot, fired at point-blank range, ricocheted off one of the metal clips on Alfred's trouser braces, narrowly missing his spine.
 He was tended to for the next two weeks by six nurses, trained by Florence Nightingale and led by Matron Lucy Osburn, who had just arrived in Australia in February 1868.

 In the violent struggle during which Alfred was shot, William Vial had managed to wrest the gun away from O'Farrell until bystanders assisted.
 Vial, a master of a Masonic Lodge, had helped to organise the picnic in honour of the Duke's visit and was presented with a gold watch for securing Alfred's life.
 Another bystander, George Thorne, was wounded in the foot by O'Farrell's second shot.
 O'Farrell was arrested at the scene, quickly tried, convicted and hanged on 21 April 1868.

 On the evening of 23 March 1868, the most influential people of Sydney voted for a memorial building to be erected, "to raise a permanent and substantial monument in testimony of the heartfelt gratitude of the community at the recovery of HRH".
 This led to a public subscription which paid for the construction of Royal Prince Alfred Hospital.

 Alfred soon recovered from his injury and was able to resume command of his ship and return home in early April 1868.
 He reached Spithead on 26 June 1868, after an absence of seventeen months.